iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/security/brave-safe-browsing.md

 When Brave needs to request full hashes from Google's Safe Browsing servers (after a local match of a hashed prefix), it routes these requests through Brave's servers.

-- **Anonymity**: This prevents Google from seeing the user's IP address, enhancing privacy.
+- **Anonymity**: Prevents Google from seeing the user's IP address.
 - **Privacy Enhancement**: Stops Google from associating Safe Browsing requests with specific users.

 #### Limiting Data Sent to Google